W2 Professor and Lise Meitner Group Leader of the Pan African

 Dr James Blinkhorn, as director of fieldwork and geoarchaeologist

-Dr Margherita Collucci, postdoctoral researcher in genetics
+Dr Margherita Collucci, postdoctoral researcher in disease-culture co-evolution

 Dr Khady Niang, externally funded Marie Skłodowska Curie Fellow in archaeology